Lost City Hike with Kids: Our 6-Day Trek in Colombia

 Free Watermelon!

 There are two intermediate summits along the Lost City trail.
 There are rest stops near each of these summits where everyone could enjoy free water-rich fruit.
 Most days it was watermelon, but occasionally it was pineapple.
-A brilliant idea, these fruits help replenish everyone’s water supplies.
+A brilliant idea, these fruits help everyone rehydrate.

 Our kids especially love watermelon, so they ate their body weight worth and we just let them.